- Track your orders

 Our products are for the purists.
 Our raw materials are unprocessed; our oils are all organic, raw, cold-pressed; our beeswax is unrefined, locally sourced, and fluvalinate-free.
 To avoid the need for preservatives, we make everything fresh in small batches.
 Our ingredients are all ethically sourced and free from palm-oil (and palm-oil derivatives).
 We use the highest purity salts and premium raw ingredients.
 Our products are free from all nano-technology, preservatives, thickeners, fillers, binders, synthetic ingredients and even plant 'extracts'.
-The plants we do use (eg lemons, avocados, nettles) are all grown and harvested either by us or trusted friends. .….. and if there is any doubt, we leave it out.
+The plants we do use, including kawakawa, calendula, turmeric, comfrey and nettles, are all grown in our permaculture, nutrient-rich, spray-free garden and are freshly harvested as required.
+If there is any doubt, we leave it out.

-In 2011, I experienced some significant health issues.
-As I began researching ways to regain my health, I became increasingly concerned about the toxic potential of many common ingredients used in commercial toiletries.
-It turns out there is no mandatory safety testing for ingredients used in personal care products, and our skin, once thought to act as a barrier, is in fact able to absorb much of what is put on it (which is why hormone patches and nicotine patches work).
-So my journey into healthier products began.
+In 2011, Pat experienced some significant health issues.
+As she began researching ways to regain optimum health, she became increasingly concerned about the toxic potential of many common ingredients used in commercial toiletries.
+She discovered there is no mandatory safety testing for ingredients used in personal care products, and our skin, once thought to act as a barrier, is in fact able to absorb much of what is put on it (which is why hormone patches and nicotine patches work).
+So her journey into healthier products began.

 Lots of products claim to be healthy and plant-based, but the more we learn about how plant-derived materials are processed and refined to make them suitable for large-scale manufacturing, the more concerning it becomes.
-I reached a point were it was impossible to find products I was happy using, even so called organic ones.
-So I began to make my own.
+Pat reached a point were it was impossible to find products she was happy to use, even so called organic ones.
+The only way forward was to make her own.